TOCW1 Walk 3 : Netley to Botley

 It is not easy to return to the start of the walk by car, as the 2 stations are on different railway lines.

-|Copyright||© Saturday Walkers Club www.walkingclub.org.uk/site/license.shtml All Rights Reserved.
+|Copyright||© Saturday Walkers Club.
+All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
-Free with attribution for one time non-commercial use only. [more]|
+Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|

-- On reaching the oil terminal fencing you will need to leave the beach up stone steps to follow the concrete path next to the fence, still along the shoreline.
+- On reaching the oil terminal security fencing you will need to leave the beach up stone steps to follow the concrete path next to the fence, still along the shoreline.

-- In 70 metres, cross over a two-plank footbridge.
-In 45 metres, fork left with the main trail.
-In a further 80 metres by a footpath-signed post by a rustic wooden bench go right (where to continue would lead you in a few metres to a rustic totem pole!).[!]
-Do not take the path going more or less back the way you came on a bearing of 175° but take the less obvious path bearing 140°.
+- In 90 metres, cross over a four-plank footbridge and keep ahead, slightly left.
+In 60 metres, fork left at a path junction, to follow the direction of another Hamble Common trail sign.
+In a further 80 metres by a footpath-signed post and a rustic wooden bench, [!] turn right (where to continue would lead you in 20 metres to a rustic totem pole!), your bearing 140° Do not be tempted by the wider path, turning back on yourself on a bearing of 175°.

 - By the water’s edge, go left towards the white metal pier, at the end of which you can catch the distinctive pink-painted Warsash Ferry.